nzmksk/bs-hr-genie-mobile/README.md

 We would like to express our gratitude to the Flutter community for their invaluable resources and support during the development of this project.

 ## Contact
-For any inquiries or feedback, please contact [hanasrullahhalim@gmail.com](mailto:hanasrullahhalim@gmail.com).
+If you have any questions or feedback, please contact [hanasrullahhalim@gmail.com](mailto:hanasrullahhalim@gmail.com).
 - Flutter Developer: Hansrullah Halim  [@anasrul03](https://github.com/anasrul03)
 - Back-end Developer: Hafiz Zabba  [@nzmksk](https://github.com/nzmksk)